 After the regular 12 jurors have been fully qualified, and counsel state that they are satisfied with the jury, the peremptory challenges as to the alternate juror(s) will then be exercised in the same manner.

 JURY INSTRUCTIONS

-Requests for jury instructions should be filed two weeks before the scheduled final pretrial conference.
+Requests for jury instructions should be filed one week before the final pretrial date.
 Requests should be delivered directly to the Court or its law clerk.
 Copies shall be served on opposing counsel.
-Objections to any proposed instructions are due one week before the scheduled final pretrial conference.

 MOTIONS IN LIMINE